Albania entry requirements for Latvia passport holders

 Valid passport

 Your Latvian passport needs to be valid for the full duration of your stay in Albania.
-Albania does not enforce a strict 6-month validity rule for EU passport holders, but airlines may check it at check-in.
+Albania does not enforce a 6-month validity rule for EU passport holders — as long as your passport is valid for the dates you are in the country, you are fine.

 Required